websiddu/websiddu/blog/011-email-that-paved-my-path.md

 ## Ultimatix worked

 Any TCSer's day should start with ultimatix and should end with ultimatix.
-Ultimatix is an internal portal where every TCS'er filled the timesheet, applied leave, HR, ESS, blah blah..etc..
+Ultimatix is an internal portal where every TCS'er filled the time sheet, applied leave, HR, ESS, blah blah..etc..
 There is also an option to search for projects in TCS and that lists the people who work in that project.
 So, to get a result you have to type in the exact name of the project (WTF! then why its called a search).
 Again I started my trial and error,

-"Web2.0 Innovation labs" - No results <br>
+"Web2.0 Innovation labs" - No results <br />
-"Innovation Labs" - No results <br>
+"Innovation Labs" - No results <br />
-"Labs" - No results <br>
+"Labs" - No results <br />
-"Web" - No results <br>
+"Web" - No results <br />
 "Web 2.0" - Ahh! success

 I found 3 people were working for that project "Deepak Su###an", "Prateek Mi###a", "<a href="https://twitter.com/dineshweb" target="_blank">Dinesh Pothineni</a>" (Yo!
 Privacy man ;)).
 And in all the 3 names, <a href="https://twitter.com/dineshweb" target="_blank">Dinesh Pothineni</a> sounded familiar (Its a telugu name).